Protecting Australia's Children

 - Further information

-On 30 April 2009 the Council of Australian Governments (COAG) endorsed the first National Framework for Protecting Australia's Children 2009-2020.
+On 30 April 2009, the Council of Australian Governments (COAG) endorsed the first National Framework for Protecting Australia's Children 2009–2020 (the National Framework).

 In response to the increasing number of Australian children who are being exposed to child abuse and neglect, the Commonwealth, State and Territory Governments and the non-government sector through the Coalition of Organisations Committed to the Safety and Wellbeing of Australia’s Children are working together to implement a comprehensive national approach to protecting Australia’s children.